-Gaming console demand is likely to recover in the second half of 2020 or 2021 following a weak first half, and Advanced Micro Devices, Inc. (NASDAQ:AMD) and NVIDIA Corporation (NASDAQ:NVDA) would be key beneficiaries, according to BofA Securities.
+Gaming console demand is likely to recover in the second half of 2020 or 2021 following a weak first half, and Advanced Micro Devices, Inc. AMD and NVIDIA Corporation NVDA would be key beneficiaries, according to BofA Securities.

 The AMD, Nvidia Analyst

 Vivek Arya reiterated Buy ratings on both AMD and Nvidia with price targets of $53 and $300, respectively.